 So, put two and two together.
 She’s stealing life force from people she doesn’t have to just because she can and feels no remorse about it with the singular exception of Kishan.
 What else would you call these actions but villainous?

 I enjoy well-written villains in most narrative context and the English Visual Novel space can always use more of them.
 If the game had just embraced the dark nature of the story they clearly were tempted to tell, then we have an entirely different kettle of fish.
 Now you have a proper musing on the nature of death instead of the tantrums Kishan and Chay throw.
 Now you can explore how death truly effects those left behind and how they react to it: sometimes healthy, sometimes not.
 Most importantly, now you can explore Maddy’s character for what it is instead of what the developer’s want it to be.
 The cool and confident badass the game tries to shove down the audience’s throat doesn’t exist.
 Like Chay himself, it’s just a ghost hidden under an absolute unit of snark and Slice-of-Life banter.
 We never meet the real Maddy or, for that matter, the real cast (Sans Ned) because we don’t really see them dealing with the situation at hand.
-We can’t, because that would require being honest about the situation at hand and what Maddy has done for reasons only she fully knows.

 When I said in my review that I hope the developer revisits this title five or ten years down the road, after they’ve developed a few more projects, this is why.
 Part of it is frankly so they can nail down structure.
 The game bounces in between Maddy, Kishan and Chay as point-of-view characters but never in a way that matters.
 And again, there is an idea here explored in the third act that is, frankly, terrifying that could be the entire plot of its own title.
 I can imagine this was a sloppy attempt for the developer’s to have their cake and eat it to: giving the audience something to ‘feel’ while attaching the audience to their cast emotionally.
 After all, we all have at least one person we never want to see go into that cold ground alone.
 But, it doesn’t work.
 Nothing in Maddy’s character or her actions show her to be anything more than a vapid sociopath: leaving any meditation on the desired themes of the game for the audience to come up with on their own.
 It’s a shame, as it did have potential.